Finland–Sweden Athletics International

-Finnkampen (English: The Finn Battle), also known as Suomi–Ruotsi-maaottelu (The Finland–Sweden match) or Ruotsi-ottelu/Sverigekampen (The Sweden Battle), is a yearly international athletics competition held between Sweden and Finland since 1925.
+A yearly international athletics competition, known as Suomi–Ruotsi-maaottelu (English: The Finland–Sweden match) or Ruotsi-ottelu (The Sweden Battle) in Finnish, Sverigekampen (The Sweden Battle) in Finland Swedish and Finnkampen (The Finn Battle) in Sweden Swedish, is held between Finland and Sweden since 1925.

 It is (since the late 1980s) the only annual athletics international with only two participating countries still held at a professional level.
 The two-day event attracts significant audiences, with a combined total of over 50,000 tickets sold for the 2011 competition.